thiswillbeyourgithub/Quick-Whisper-Typer/README.md

 # Quick Whisper Typer
 Super simple zsh script to start recording sound, send it to whisper then have it type for you in a field.

+## The way this works
+1. Move your cursor to where you want the output to be.
+2. Launch the script (preferably using a keyboard shortcut).
+3. Wait for a small window to popup.
+If you enter text inside it will be given as instruction to ChatGPT to alter your whisper transcript.
+Leave empty otherwise.
+Press enter to close the window without moving your cursor.
+4. Whisper is called on the audio.
+5. If you used `--transform_clipboard` the output will be: ChatGPT transformation of the current clipboard according to the whisper transcript.
+If you didn't the output will be the whisper transcript.
+6. If you entered text in the small window, it will be given as instruction to ChatGPT to further transform the output (e.g. "Translate to English")
+7. The current clipboard is stored.
+The output text is copied. `xdotool` sends `ctrl+v` (press shift if in a console!) to add the output to where your cursor is.
+The clipboard is then refilled with what was previously there.

 ## Features
-* Automatically stops if you move the mouse too much.
-You are supposed to launch the script, move the mouse to the field you want to type int, then press Escape to exit the yad window.
-This will then trigger the whisper code.
-* Input argmuent allows to choose the language
+* Choose the language via `--language`
-* One can quickly use openai chatgpt to correct texts like that, including on the go translation etc
+* Specify a whisper prompt via `--prompt`
+* If you use `--transform_clipboard`, then ChatGPT will be tasked to transform the content of your clipboard according to the instruction you told to whisper.
 * Removes long silences via sox

 ## How to
 * Put your OpenAI api key in a file called API_KEY.txt
 * *optional: add a keyboard shortcut to call this script.
 See my i3 bindings below.*
-* launch the script
-* the recording starts instantly
-* move quickly your mouse to select the field you want to type in
-* after 1s a minimalist yad window appears and takes focus away from the field
-* press Escape to exit the yad window, this will trigger whisper
-* when whisper is done, xdotool will type for you (every few keystrokes, the script will check that your mouse has not moved to avoid launching random shortcuts into other apps)
-* If you enter a text in the field, it will be passed as instruction to chatgpt to transform the whisper output
+* `chmod +x ./quick_whisper_typer.sh`
+* `./quick_whisper_typer.sh --language en`

 ### i3 bindings
 ```
 mode "$mode_launch_microphone" {
+    # enter text
-    bindsym f exec /PATH/TO/Yad_Quick_Microphone.sh fr, mode "default
+    bindsym f exec /PATH/TO/Yad_Quick_Microphone.sh --language en, mode "default
+    # edit clipboard
-    bindsym e exec /PATH/TO/Yad_Quick_Microphone.sh en, mode "default"
+    bindsym e exec /PATH/TO/Yad_Quick_Microphone.sh --language en --transform_clipboard, mode "default"

     bindsym Return mode "default"
     bindsym Escape mode "default"
     bindsym $alt+shift+r mode "default"
     }
 ```